Q: What is a patent?

 A: Yes!
 In the US, and in most other countries, you must file a patent application for your invention before a “public disclosure” or “offer for sale” of your invention.
 This can include trade shows, demonstrations, presentations, published articles, posts on websites or social media, and even conversations with close friends and family.
 If you do not file before the public disclosure or offer for sale, then you may forfeit your patent rights forever.
 If there’s any doubt about whether your action will be considered a “public disclosure” or “offer for sale”, consult a patent attorney beforehand.

 Q: I didn’t know about the “public disclosure” or “offer for sale” rule.
 What do I do now?

-A: The US has a very limited 1-year grace period for public disclosures by the inventor(s).
+A: The US has a very limited 1-year grace period for public disclosures or offers for sale by the inventor(s).
 Consult a patent attorney to determine whether this may apply to your situation.
-The 1-year grace period, however, does not apply to offers for sale.
 Whenever possible, the safest thing to do is to act as if there is NO grace period.

 Q: I don’t want to miss an opportunity to talk to a potential customer/inventor, and I don’t have time to file a patent application before I do.
 Is there any way to do both?

 Q: What’s the difference between a patent, a trademark, and a copyright?